StefFrustagli/narcissism-sources/README.md

 However, as I was building the site and researching images, I wasn't sure about the colour anymore.
 My interest was piqued by an illustration with a red background, a black silhouette of a hand, and white strings.
 The colour red conveys danger vibes and it would fit perfectly - but it was too 'strong', so I reverted to purple.

-In my mind, purple appears calm, yet mysterious and enigmatic, so it still evokes the feeling of alert I wanted to reproduce.
+In my mind, purple appears calm, yet mysterious and enigmatic, so it still evokes the feeling of alert I wanted to evoke.
 And as I said, it reminds me of vampires.
 The appropriate analogy with vampires and narcissism will be used at some point.

 At the same time, purple seems associated with healing, and healing from narcissistic abuse is the ultimate hope for my ideal users and the reason why I'm building this site.

-In my original plan for the homepage, some squares would serve as topics to click on.
+In the original plan for the homepage, some squares would serve as topics to click on.
 For simplicity, I have stuck with that, but I plan to add illustrations in the future to replace the purple squares - this is why the squares are added as images.

 ### Fonts
 Fonts used are Roboto and Lato.
 They were imported using Google fonts.